KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/2-function/README.md

 ## Prepare your workspace

-Let's create a new static project and set up our workspace.

-> [!TIP]
-> If you need a refresher on how to create a new project in StackBlitz, refer to [Create a new StackBlitz project](../setup/?id=create-new-project) section.

 1. Copy and paste the following HTML code into your _index.html_ file.

    {% codeblock copy %}index.html{% codeblock %}